The Compass

 Key Takeaways

-BH_8 Key Insights______________________________________________
+BH_8 Key Insights

 The U.S. is experiencing a behavioral health crisis, a trend that was exacerbated by the COVID-19 pandemic.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA) National Survey of Drug Use and Health, in 2021 22.8% of adults had a mental illness, or approximately 58.9M Americans.
 At the same time, only 18.8% of adults received any form of treatment.
 The increase in behavioral health disease burden has forced health systems, payers, employers, policymakers and financiers to consider different strategies, without a clear picture of what future demand and supply needs, and therefore yield, will entail.